 - Kidney failure

-Captive parrots don’t naturally eat clay and are less likely to need it as long as their owners provide them with a healthy, balanced diet that incorporates pellets, fruits, vegetables, seeds, and nuts.
+Captive parrots don’t naturally eat clay and are less likely to need it if their owners provide them with a healthy, balanced diet that incorporates pellets, fruits, vegetables, seeds, and nuts.

 What Is A Parrot Clay Lick?

 In the wild, clay licks are enormous walls of red clay that have appeared due to erosion along riverbanks.
-Many parrot species gather at them to consume the clay, and other tropical birds often join them.
+Many parrot species gather at them to consume the clay.

-You’re most likely to see macaws, Amazon parrots, and parakeets at clay licks, as they’re native to the regions that harbor them.
+You’re most likely to see macaws, Amazon parrots, and parakeets at clay licks, as they’re native to these regions.
 The largest clay licks appear within the borders of Peru on the western Amazon basin.